NethermindEth/juno/docs/docs/monitoring.md

 To enable the metrics server, use the following configuration options:

-- `metrics`: Enables the prometheus metrics endpoint on the default port (disabled by default).
+- `metrics`: Enables the Prometheus metrics endpoint on the default port (disabled by default).
-- `metrics-host`: The interface on which the prometheus endpoint will listen for requests.
+- `metrics-host`: The interface on which the Prometheus endpoint will listen for requests.
 If skipped, it defaults to `localhost`.
-- `metrics-port`: The port on which the prometheus endpoint will listen for requests.
+- `metrics-port`: The port on which the Prometheus endpoint will listen for requests.
 If skipped, it defaults to `9090`.

 ```bash
 # Docker container